avnishit/wordstats-service/README.md

 # wordStats Service

 > Reads a textinput / local file on server / remote file & stores the word count.
+> Note: Service only returns HTTP Status codes (200 - success, 400 - bad Input, 500- Server Error) for Fail API responses with empty body.
+Body has data only in success scenarios.

 ### Scripts